EOSIO/eosio.contracts/telos.free/telos.free.configure_rc.md

 ### Intent

-INTENT.
 The intention of the authors and the invoker of this contract is to configure the number of new accounts that the `{{telos.free }}` account can create every 60 minutes as well as the number of TLOS tokens allocated to CPU and NET resources for each account.
 It shall have no other effect.

 ### Contract Text